The Public Ivies, Little Ivies, and Other Ivy League Equivalents

 What Are the Little Ivies?

-The Public Ivies aren't the only schools compared with the Ivy League.
-The "Little Ivies," which consist of private liberal arts colleges, offer both academic rigor and selective admissions similar to that of the Ivies and Public Ivies.
+The “Little Ivies,” which are private liberal arts colleges, offer academic rigor and selective admissions similar to the Ivies and Public Ivies.

 The Little Ivies include all the schools of the New England Small College Athletic Conference and several schools outside New England.
 Elite liberal arts institutions, like Amherst College, Vassar College, and Tufts University, typically appear on Little Ivies lists.